NovaTechsetPH/wbs-admin/README.md

 9. Copy `react/.env.example` into `.env` and adjust the `VITE_API_BASE_URL` parameter
 9. Run `npm install`
 10. Run `npm run dev` to start vite server for React
+11. Access the App by redirecting to http://localhost:3000